exercism/csharp/exercises/practice/grains/.approaches/performance/content.md

 2. [Using bit shifting][approach-bit-shifting]

 ## Benchmarks

+To benchmark the approaches, we wrote a [small benchmark application][benchmark-application] using [BenchmarkDotNet library][benchmark-dotnet].

 |         Method |        Mean |     Error |    StdDev |   Gen0 | Allocated |
 |--------------- |------------:|----------:|----------:|-------:|----------:|